Duns Scotus in English & on his Thought

 Articles

-Knowledge, Individuation, Universals
+Knowledge, Individuation, Universals, Identity, Being

 De Doctrina Ionnis Duns Scoti (Acta Congressus Scotistici Internationalis Oxonii et Edimburgi 11-17 Sept.
 1966)